Jana-Marie/WhiteboardOtterBot/README.md

 Usage: `./otterBot.py`

-Take "screen"shots of your Whiteboard with an static camera and send them via Telegram.
+Take "screen"shots of your Whiteboard with a static camera and send them via Telegram.

 Rename `example-config.txt` to `config.txt` and add your bot token + whitelisted IDs to the `config.txt`.